JohnBinford/AppleWood-Pointe/readme.md

 ![AppleWood-Pointe](Other-Shops/EP-Shop-5.jpg)
 ### A nice band saw.
 At least one resident has a much newer one almost like it.
 ![AppleWood-Pointe](Other-Shops/EP-SHop-6.jpg)

+- I noted a nice air compressor in the "vault" near the door.
+(There is a hose real on teh ceiling.)

 ## Submissions from residents!